debug-ito/Albatross/README.md

 **This is still work in progress.**

-Gtk-Uguiss is a Gtk2/3 theme based on "Albatross".
+Gtk-Uguiss is a Gtk2/3 and xfwm4 theme based on "Albatross" and "Default-4.6".

 ## Features

-* Support Gtk2 and Gtk3.
+* Support Gtk2, Gtk3, xfwm4.
 * Bright theme.
 * Improved contrast.
 * Deep green.
 * Improved grabbability of scrollbars, especially when the window is maximized.
+* xfwm4 color scheme can be set by Gtk2 setting.

 ## Prerequisites